Teacher Leadership for Equity and Social Justice Certificate

 There is no application deadline.
 Completed applications will be reviewed on a rolling basis.
 That is, applications will go to program faculty and the Graduate Admissions Committee for review once the application is complete.

-A $50 nonrefundable application fee is required.
-The fee is payable with a credit card or electronic check.
-Fee waivers are available to alumni of Lewis & Clark.
+A $50 nonrefundable application fee is required and is payable with a credit card or electronic check.
+Fee waivers are available to alumni and employees of Lewis & Clark.
 Participants in special service programs are also eligible for a fee waiver.
+Go to this page for information about the fee waiver process.

 Applicants are required to write an essay.
 The essay is an opportunity for you to share with us why graduate studies at Lewis & Clark will help you realize your goals.
-The essay should be approximately 500 words in length and may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed).
+The essay should be approximately 500 words in length and is submitted electronically as part of the online application.

 Please address the following in your essay: